Macbeth (Verdi): Act 4

 Macduff pursues and fights Macbeth who falls wounded.
 He tells Macbeth that he was not "born of woman" but "untimely ripped" from his mother's womb.
 Macbeth responds in anguish (Cielo! / "Heaven") and the two continue fighting, then disappear from view.
 Macduff returns indicating to his men that he has killed Macbeth.
 He then turns to Malcolm, hailing him as King.
 The scene ends with a hymn to victory sung by bards, soldiers, and Scottish women (Salve, o re!/ "Hail, oh King!).
 Malcolm as King, and Macduff as hero, together swear to restore the realm to greatness.

 Music

 Writing in the New Grove Dictionary, musicologist Roger Parker sees the opera as revealing Verdi's "attention to detail and sureness of effect unprecedented in earlier works.
 This holds true as much for the 'conventional' numbers....as for formal experiments like the Macbeth-Banquo duettino in act 1."
+But Deryck Cooke, in his 1964 essay "Shakespeare into Music", argues that Macbeth is inferior to both Verdi's later works inspired by Shakespeare (Otello, Falstaff) and the Bard's original: